+Section E

-Section E Estimated extent of use and financial implications
+Budgetary implications - Estimated extent of use and financial estimates

-The purpose of this section is to generate the most likely utilisation and financial estimates by requesting a set of budget impact analyses.
+Section E of a submission to PBAC provides the most likely extent of use and financial estimates by presenting a set of budget impact analyses.
 These analyses are relevant to both PBAC and the Australian Government.
 In the event of a positive recommendation by PBAC, the Australian Government needs utilisation and financial estimates to help provide the necessary funds.